weixiyen/jquery-filedrop/README.md

-jQuery filedrop plugin - html5
+jQuery filedrop plugin - html5 drag desktop files into browser
 ==============================
 jQuery filedrop uses the HTML5 File API to allow users to drag multiple files from desktop to the browser, uploading